 How to Use Autotutor

-The general sections (listed under Australian syllabuses) are applicable worldwide.
-The NAPLAN tests (general tests used in Australia for years 7 and 9) are easiest.
-Then follow the relevant 'skill sets'.
-These consist of questions at a generally easier difficulty level than questions in actual exams.
+The general sections are applicable worldwide.
+The level 0 year 7 and year 9 tests are easiest.
+Then follow the relevant 'skill sets' in levels 1 and 2.
+These consist of questions at a generally easier difficulty level than questions in actual public exams.
 It is best to master the relevant skill sets before focusing on your exams.

 After each Autotutor session it is important to review incorrectly answered questions and the solutions provided.
 This is the secret to learning and the way to ensure that you steadily improve.